8ta4/say/DONTREADME.md

 If you need weekly or monthly transcriptions, you can simply concatenate the daily transcriptions.

 > What permissions are assigned to each transcription file?
-(Planned)

 Each transcription file is assigned `-r--------` permissions.
 Only you can read them.